Adarsh-P-Thomson/AI-Text-Summarizer/README.md

 ## Getting Started
 1. Open the `index.html` in a web browser
-2. initialize and start `server.js` using npm
+2. initialize and start `server.js` using npm after adding the correct API Key
 3. Paste text into the text input field
 4. Click the "Summarize" button to receive a summarized version of the text

 ## Technical Requirements
 * Web browser (e.g. Google Chrome, Mozilla Firefox)
 * Internet connection

-6.open the index.html in browser
+* NodeJS
-7.paste the text u want to summarize and tada it works
+* Gemini API Key from Google AI Studio